Category Archives: Fine Motor

 Adapting many of these to remote learning is pretty easy.
 You can even host a scavenger hunt for the students to search their house to gather materials to create kits

-The options for integrating fine motor activities into academic instruction creatively is limitless.
-I’m hoping i’ve listed a new one here for you to try with your students.
+The options for integrating fine motor tools into learning is limitless.
+I’m hoping I’ve listed a new one here for you to try with your students.

 Creative Uses for the Elevated Writing Surface, Handwriting Tools and Positioning Cushions